abbreviatedman/class-gitconfig/README.md

 There are two settings that should be different for each user: their name and email.
 Contributors to codebases need to know who you are, and Git WILL complain if you don't have your name and email as part of your setup.

 The command-line way to configure these settings is usually the recommended method, though you _could_ edit your `.gitconfig` file directly.
-We'll use the command line, but first, let's open the file in your favorite editor.
+We'll use the command line, but first, let's view the file to see what it looks like.

 ##### Viewing The File

-For VS Code, enter the following command on the command line: `code ~/.gitconfig`.
-If you're using another editor, you probably know how to open the file.

-Once you have the file open, it should look like this:
+To view the file, enter the command `cat ~/.gitconfig` in your terminal.
+This will print directly to the terminal the contents of the file you just copied into your home directory.
+It should look exactly like this:

 ```git-config
 [core]